 Nipple cream Sometimes (samples) Yes — bring a full tube to the hospital

-Hospital tip: Take everything they offer.
-Extra mesh underwear, pads, the peri bottle, stool softeners, any samples.
+Hospital tip: Take everything they offer — extra mesh underwear, pads, the peri bottle, stool softeners, any samples.
 It is all included in your bill.
-I stuffed a whole bag with supplies before discharge with my third baby.
-No shame.

 Postpartum Recovery Timeline

-Week 1: Heaviest bleeding (lochia).
-Pain from delivery or incision at its peak.
-Milk comes in around day 3-5 (expect engorgement and leaking).
-You will be exhausted, emotional, and sore everywhere.
-This is the hardest week – it gets better.
+Week 1: Heaviest bleeding.
+Pain at its peak.
+Milk comes in around day 3-5 with significant engorgement.
+Baby blues may hit.
+This is the hardest week — it gets better.

-Minimum kit: ~$65 – Frida peri bottle + Always Discreet underwear + Tucks pads + Dermoplast spray + Lansinoh nipple cream + nursing pads
+Minimum kit: ~$70 — Frida peri bottle + Always Discreet + Tucks + Dermoplast + Lansinoh nipple cream + nursing pads

-Full comfort kit: ~$180 – All of the above + nursing bra + Boppy pillow + Haakaa pump + ice pads + belly wrap + sitz bath + water bottle + mattress protectors
+Full comfort kit: ~$190 — All above + nursing bra + Boppy + Haakaa + ice pads + belly wrap + sitz bath + water bottle + mattress protectors

 The Bottom Line

 The best postpartum essentials checklist is one you actually use.
-Do not buy 50 items from a Pinterest board.
 Get the 6 must-haves, add comfort items based on your delivery type, and give yourself grace.
-Recovery is not linear – some days will feel great and some will feel like day one all over again.
+Recovery is not linear — some days feel great and some feel like day one all over again.
 That is normal.

 Your body just did something extraordinary.
 Now take care of it.

 Need baby gear too?
-See our Newborn Must-Haves Checklist for specific products and prices.
+See our Newborn Must-Haves Checklist.

 First-time parent?
 Read our Newborn Care Guide (Week by Week).